Were you a U.S. citizen at any time during the tax year?

 You're a U.S. citizen if you:

-• Were born in Puerto Rico, Guam, the U.S. Virgin Islands, Canal Zone or the Republic of Panama, or the Commonwealth of the Northern Mariana Islands;* or
+• Were born in Puerto Rico, Guam, the U.S. Virgin Islands, the Canal Zone, or the Commonwealth of the Northern Mariana Islands;* or

 • Were born abroad to a U.S. citizen parent or parents or were adopted by a U.S. citizen parent or parents;** or

 • Obtained U.S. citizenship through naturalization.

 Note: Persons born in American Samoa are U.S. nationals, not U.S. citizens.

 **Note: Certain statutory requirements must be met.
 For more information, see USCIS Policy Manual, Volume 12, Part H, Children of U.S. Citizens and the Department of State website.